← Back to 史記

 使 使

 When the Laoshang Chanyu first came to power, Emperor Wen again sent a princess of the imperial house to serve as the chanyu's consort, and appointed a eunuch from the state of Yan named Zhonghang Yue to accompany her.
 Zhonghang Yue did not wish to go, but the Han court forced him.
-Yue said: "Must I go, for Han harm."
+Yue said, “If I must go, I will become a scourge to the Han.”
 When Zhonghang Yue arrived, he promptly defected to the chanyu, who took a great liking to him and favored him deeply.

 20